steinwurf/wurfapi/README.rst

   or ``foo::bar::baz::func(int a, char*) const``.
 See cppreference_ for more information.

-* For class template specilizations the unique name includes the specilization arguments.
+* For class template specializations the unique name includes the specialization arguments.
 For example::

       // Here the unique-name is just 'foo'